-<<<< The Securitisation is intended to qualify as a simple, transparent and standardised securitisation (STS-Securitisation) within the meaning of Article 18 of the EU Securitisation Regulation.
+<<The Securitisation is intended to qualify as a simple, transparent and standardised securitisation (STS-Securitisation) within the meaning of Article 18 of the Regulation (EU) no. 2402 of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardise securitisation (the EU Securitisation Regulation).
 To this extent, the Securitisation has been structured so as to meet the requirements of Articles 19 to 22 of the EU Securitisation Regulation (the EU STS Requirements).
-On or about the Issue Date, the Seller will notify ESMA that the Securitisation meets the EU STS Requirements pursuant to Article 27(1) of the EU Securitisation Regulation (the STS Notification), so as to allow the Securitisation to be included in the list published by ESMA referred to in Article 27(5) of the EU Securitisation Regulation.
+On or about the Issue Date, the Seller will notify ESMA that the Securitisation meets the EU STS Requirements pursuant to Article 27(1) of the EU Securitisation Regulation (the STS Notification), so as to allow the Securitisation to be included in the list published by ESMA referred to in Article 27(5) of the EU Securitisation.
 Pursuant to Article 27(2) of the EU Securitisation Regulation, the STS Notification includes an explanation by the Seller of how each of the EU STS Requirements has been complied with in the Securitisation.
-The STS Notification will be available for download on the ESMA website (being, as at the date of this Prospectus, https://registers.esma.europa.eu/publication/searchRegister?core=esma_registers_stsre) (the ESMA STS Register). (...)>>.
+The STS Notification will be available for download on the ESMA website (being, as at the date of this Prospectus, the STS Register) (1) and the STS Register) (2) and the STS Register) (3) and the STS Register) (3) and the STS Register) (4) and the STS Register) (5) are standardised securitisation (EU) and the STS Register) (4) and the STS Register) (5) are standardised securitisation (EU) and the STS Register) (6) and the STS Register) (7) and the STS Register) (7) are standardised securitisation (EU) and the STS Register) (7) are standardised securitisation (EU) and the STS Register) (7) are standardised securitisation (EU) and the STS Register) (7) are standardised securitisation (EU) and the STS Register) (8) are standardised securitisation (EU) and the STS Register) (8) are standardised securitisation (EU)

+$https://registers.esma.europa.eu/publication/searchRegister?core=esma_registers_stsre) \ (the \ ESMA \ STS \ Register). \ (...)>>.$